All Products

 FAQ

-Can I use this method to pause metric collection for GPU models other than those listed above?
+Can I pause metric collection for GPU models not listed above?

-Yes, this method can be used on other GPU models.
-However, it is generally unnecessary, as most other GPU models do not experience conflicts between DCGM metric collection and NVIDIA profilers.
+Yes.
+However, doing so is generally unnecessary, because most other GPU models do not experience conflicts between DCGM metric collection and NVIDIA profilers.

-Yes, there is.
-After resuming metric collection, you must wait for a 60-second cooldown period before you can pause it again.
-If you attempt to pause collection during this period, you will receive an error message similar to the following:
+Yes.
+After metric collection resumes, a 60-second cooldown period must pass before you can pause again.
+If you attempt to pause during the cooldown, the API returns an error:

 Operation is rejected.
 Reason: gpu metrics collection switch is just modified, please retry after about 54 seconds